-Temples, Taxis and the End of my Tether
+Temples, taxis and the end of my tether

 After a really enjoyable week in Luxor I decided to head further south down the Nile Valley to Aswan.
 I had booked a rail ticket a few days before departure, but a train collision that killed 32 people north of Luxor had me thinking that my service may be delayed.
 However, multiple fatality railway accidents are not uncommon in Egypt, and since the network transports hundreds of thousands of people every day, Egyptian Railways seem to be able to get things running again quickly.